nariai/tigar/README.md

 THETA: estimated parameter (transcript abundance), essentially Z divided by total mapped reads.
 </pre>

-Please note that the current implementation of TIGAR requires large memory size for large sam/bam files.
-We will keep posted the latest version of the software for improving memory usage and running speed.

 Please note that sam files are expected to be sorted by read name.
 In order to sort sam files by read name: